 - Up to 64-Byte FIFO

-Only VSPI and HSPI are usable SPI interfaces and the third SPI bus is used by the integrated flash memory chip.
-Standard libraries usually use VSPI pins between the two.
+Only VSPI and HSPI are usable SPI interfaces, and the third SPI bus is used by the integrated flash memory chip.
+VSPI pins are commonly used in standard libraries.

 HSPI vs. VSPI